 If you are a photographer, we will tailor your safari to the exact goals you have for your time here.
-If your goal is to see or photograph a bobcat, we'll dedicate the time to that goal.
+If your goal is to photograph a bobcat, we'll dedicate the time to that goal.
 If your goal is to photograph as wide a variety of wildlife as possible, we'll do that.
 The day is yours.

 HALF DAY SAFARIS - A half day safari consists of 5 hours in the National Seashore.
 This can be any 5 hours during the day.
 Starting near sunrise or ending near sunset is most common, but of course not required.
 This is our most popular safari and will give you a great variety of animals to view and photograph.

 FULL DAY SAFARIS - A full day safari consist of 10 hours in the National Seashore.
 Typically beginning at sunrise or ending at sunset is recommended but certainly not required.
 Full day safaris are more popular with serious wildlife watchers or photographers who are targeting a specific species to find or photograph.
 This gives us more time to focus on your specific goals.

 SAFARIS WITH KIDS - We love kids!
 We have taken out many families with kids of all ages.
-It is wonderful to see their faces light up when they see their first owl or elk.
+It is wonderful to see their faces light up when they see their first owl or coyote.
 Helping create the next generation of wildlife lovers and protectors is very important to us.

 What Can We See On Safari?